 Impurity Limits

 - USP: Individual specified impurities up to 0.5%.
 Total impurities up to 1.0%.
-Determined by HPLC.
+Determined by HPLC (high-performance liquid chromatography).

 - EP: Individual specified impurities up to 0.3%.
 Unspecified impurities capped at 0.10%.
 Total impurities up to 0.5%.
-Determined by GC.
+Determined by GC (gas chromatography).

 What this means for you: nicotine that comfortably passes USP impurity testing may fail EP limits.
-If you are targeting European markets, your supplier needs to test and certify against EP specifically.
+If you are targeting European markets with products like nicotine salts or nicotine pouches, your supplier needs to test and certify against EP specifically.
+A USP COA alone is not sufficient for EP compliance.

 Heavy Metals Testing

 - EP follows Section 2.4.8 and is increasingly aligning with ICH Q3D.
-Similar element-specific limits but with methodological variations.
+Similar element-specific limits but with methodological variations in sample preparation and instrumental analysis.

 Identification Methods